pepeiborra/hls-tutorial/README.md

 ## Introduction

 Writing plugins for HLS is a joy.
 Personally, I enjoy the ability to tap into the gigantic bag of goodies that is GHC, as well as the IDE integration thanks to LSP.

-In the last couple of months I have written a very diverse set of plugins and ghcide extensions including plugins to:
+In the last couple of months I have written various HLS and ghcide plugins for things like:

 1. Suggest imports for variables not in scope,
 2. Evaluate code in comments (a la doctest),